cziqin/Automated_Stepsizes/README.md

    ```shell
    python main.py --test_num 1 --iterations 1000 --k_loop 10
    ```
-3. To execute ~~Algorithm 3~~ with a desired number of asynchronous-parallel-update iterations $Q$ (e.g., $Q=10$), you can run the following command:
+3. To execute Algorithm 3 with a desired number of asynchronous-parallel-update iterations $Q$ (e.g., $Q=10$), you can run the following command:
    ```shell
    python main.py --test_num 0 --iterations 1000 --const_q 10
    ```
-4. In this experiment, we set the stepsize $\eta=10^{-4}$ for the DGD, since it was the suboptimal stepsize that we found based on the following tuning results after 200 iterations:
+4. In this experiment, we set the stepsize $\eta=10^{-4}$ for the DGD, since it was the almost optimal stepsize that we could find based on the following convergence results of DGD [2] under different stepsize settings:
    <table>
      <tr> <th rowspan="2">Algorithms</th> <th colspan="9">Stepsizes</th>
      </tr>